-For cases of voluntary liquidation, the attorney will negotiate with each creditor for installment payments.
+The attorney negotiates with each creditor for installment payments.
 The period for installment payment is usually 3 to 5 years.

-Attorney fee for this procedure is usually 44,000 yen per creditor.
+Attorney fee (Initial Fee) for this procedure is usually 44,000 yen per creditor.
 (If there is only one creditor, the fee will be 66,000 yen.)

 2) Rehabilitation procedure for Individuals

 For cases of rehabilitation (Kojin-Saisei), attorney will file a petition to the court to reduce the amount of debt.
 Also the attorney will make an installment payment plan for 3 years (up to 5 years if there are special circumstances).

 The advantage of this procedure is that you can solve your debt problem without losing the ownership of your house under the housing loan (mortgage).